jorgecasas/php-ml/docs/machine-learning/association/apriori.md

 ### Predict

-To predict sample label use `predict` method.
+To predict sample label use the `predict` method.
 You can provide one sample or array of samples:

 ```
 $associator->predict(['alpha','theta']);